Mayurgohane/AI-Powered-Resume-Extraction-System/README.md

 ## Overview
-This project is a **AI-Powered-Resume-Extraction-System** developed with **Streamlit** and deployed on **AWS EC2**.
+This project **AI-Powered-Resume-Extraction-System** developed with **Streamlit** and deployed on **AWS EC2**.
 It uses the **Gemini LLM** model to classify resumes into job categories based on the content of the resume.
 The goal is to automate and streamline the resume screening process for HR teams.

 ## Features
 - **Streamlit Interface**: An interactive, user-friendly web application.